 - Payments & refunds – Payment options and refund policies

-- Value – Which VPN offers the best value for your money?
+- Value – Which VPN is the best value for your money?

 Without further delay, let’s examine the results, starting with speed tests.

 In this ExpressVPN vs IPVanish speed comparison, I tested both VPNs with different server locations around the world.
-I conducted all tests using the respective VPN clients on a 500 Mbps baseline connection.
+I conducted all tests on a 500 Mbps baseline connection.

-Note: ExpressVPN has launched a major performance upgrade with the Lightway protocol.
+Note: ExpressVPN has launched a big performance upgrade with the Lightway protocol.
 In our tests, this protocol delivers much faster speeds than OpenVPN.
-Lightway is very similar to WireGuard and we used it for the tests below.
-IPVanish does not support these faster protocols and instead relies mainly on OpenVPN.
+Lightway is similar to WireGuard and we used it for the tests below.
+IPVanish does not support these faster protocols and still relies mainly on OpenVPN.

 This ExpressVPN server in Seattle gave me about 136 Mbps: